devops-works/binenv/README.md

 Note that files are evaluated in lexicographical order, so if you want to override a default, you should name your file accordingly.

+You use this mechanism to install binaries from private GitLab repositories (GitHub not supported right now) by setting `GITHUB_TOKEN` environment variable.

+When it is set, `binenv` will use in `PRIVATE-TOKEN` header in the request to fetch the releases.

 #### Examples